nadinekuo/MachineLearning1-Labs/README.md

 ## 5. Complexity

+- Complexity = ability to fit to any distribution of data
+    - != #features != #params
+    - Choose complexity according to available data (training set size, dim, class overlap, class shape...)!

 - The **Support Vector Machine (SVM)** is a linear classifier that aims to minimize the VC-dimension (complexity metric) by constrained optimization
     - $g(x) = w^Tx + w_0 = \sum^{N}_{i=1}{\alpha_iy_ix_i} + w_o$